 Key takeaways

-• Futures trading has different maximum leverage limits.
+- Futures trading has different maximum leverage limits.
 Traditional markets often cap it around 20x.
-Crypto futures platforms push it much higher, which simply means more ways to take trades and many more ways to be wrong very quickly.
+Crypto futures platforms push it much higher, which compresses the distance to liquidation into smaller and smaller price moves.

 What is leverage in futures trading?